processone/tsung/docs/conf-sessions.rst

 It is possible to stamp chat message by setting ``stamped`` attribute of ``<jabber>`` element inside request to ``true``.
 The stamp will include current timestamp and ID of the sender node.
-If the recipient will recognise the node ID, it will compare the timestamp inside message with the current one.
+If the recipient will recognize the node ID, it will compare the timestamp inside message with the current one.
 The difference will be reported as ``xmpp_msg_latency`` metric (in milliseconds).
 The aim of node ID comparison is to avoid slight inconsistencies